 It all started as a concept.
 Someone shared a mockup of Ubuntu Unity style GNOME desktop.

-The concept was visually so stunning that some people even suggested that Ubuntu uses similar looks in 18.04.
-But why wait for a complete year when you can do something today?
+The concept was visually so stunning that some people even suggested that Ubuntu should use it for their 18.04 LTS release.

 A developer worked on a GTK theme that looks similar to the above mockup, all within 48 hours.